The Horse Whisperer (film): Box office

 The Horse Whisperer grossed $74.4 million in the United States and Canada, and $111.5 million in other territories, for a worldwide total of $186.9 million.

-In its opening weekend the film made $13.7 million and finished in second, then made $14.5 million and $7.5 million the following two weekends.
+In its opening weekend, the film made $13.7 million and finished in second, then made $14.5 million and $7.5 million the following two weekends.

 Critical response

-On Rotten Tomatoes the film holds an approval rating of 74% based on 57 reviews, with an average rating of 6.96/10.
+On Rotten Tomatoes, the film holds an approval rating of 73% based on 63 reviews, with an average rating of 7/10.
 The website's critics consensus reads: "It might be a bit too eager to tug the heartstrings, but The Horse Whisperer is typically graceful, well-crafted Redford—on both sides of the camera."
-At Metacritic the film has a weighted average score of 65 out of 100, based on 19 critics, indicating "generally favorable reviews".
+At Metacritic, the film has a weighted average score of 65 out of 100, based on 19 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Janet Maslin in The New York Times says that the film "sustains great visual intensity thanks to Robert Richardson's majestic cinematography" but its "rock-solid values" are diluted by "a misconceived ending", whereas CNN in a rather sarcastic review complains that the storytelling was "all done very, very slowly" and mentions the film's length.
 Film critics Gene Siskel and Roger Ebert gave the film "two thumbs up" on their weekly TV show At the Movies.
-Leonard Maltin gave the film three and a half stars out of a possible four, and called the film an "exquisite rendering of Evans' novel".
+In his movie guide, Leonard Maltin gave the film 3 1/2 out of 4 stars, calling it "an exquisite rendering of Evans' novel".

 The song "A Soft Place to Fall" by Allison Moorer and Gwil Owen was nominated for the Academy Award for Best Original Song.
 Moorer performs the song in the movie.
 The film was nominated for Best Motion Picture – Drama and Redford for Best Director at the 56th Golden Globe Awards.

 In popular culture

-The movie's popularity led to the word "whisperer" being coined as a slang term for anyone with a strong affinity for a particular animal or being.
+The movie's popularity led to the word "whisperer" being used as a slang term for anyone with a strong affinity for a particular animal or being.